 Experience Level: Beginner

-You may choose to have a TENS unit for use during the TENS lecture for application on yourself.
-You may also want to have a variety of colored pencils available to you for a few of the lectures to help in your understanding of the complex neurophysiological pathways you will learn about.
+You may choose to have a TENS unit for use during the TENS lecture for application on yourself, but this is not required.
+It is highly recommended that you have a variety of colored pencils available to you for a few of the lectures to help in your understanding of the complex neurophysiological pathways you will learn about.

 Upon completion of this virtual course, participants will be able to:

-1. List key parts and functions of the central and peripheral nervous system
+1. List key parts and functions of the central and peripheral nervous systems

 2. Identify brain regions and regulatory pathways of neurologic pelvic function

-3. Understand how to complete an initial neurologic based pelvic musculoskeletal examination
+3. Understand neurologic based pelvic musculoskeletal external and internal examination considerations

 4. Describe options for the use of TENS for neurogenic bladder and bowel